melvin2323/s5295081-SoftwareFrameworks-ChatSystem/README.md

 ## Data Structures

 This section describes the main data structures used in the application.
-These structures represent how different entities like users, groups, channels, and authentication data are organized and stored.
+These structures represent how different entities like users, groups, channels, and authentication data are organised and stored.

 ### 1. Users